Quantum superfield supersymmetry: Problem of superfield effective potential

-The expansion of the effective potential by the rules (\ref{ep1}--\ref{ep5}) can be applied for all superfield theories including noncommutative ones.
+The structure of the effective potential described by the equations (\ref{ep1}--\ref{ep5}) is generic describing all theories of the chiral superfields (remind that within the phenomenological context, the matter is associated with chiral superfields since namely they involve the scalar fields with an usual dynamics) including the noncommutative ones.
 However, we note that effective potential in theories including gauge superfields must depend on them in a special way.
-Really, effective action in such theories should be expressed in terms of some gauge convariant constructions, f.e. in background field method gauge superfield is either incorporated to chiral superfields or presents in supercovariant derivatives and gauge invariant superfield strengths \cite{GRS,BK0}.
+Really, the effective action in such theories should be expressed in terms of some gauge convariant constructions, f.e. within background field method, the gauge superfield is either incorporated to chiral superfields or presents in supercovariant derivatives and gauge invariant superfield strengths \cite{GRS,BK0}.

-Let us give a few remarks about the method of calculating effective potential.
-The best way for it is, of course, using of background dependent propagators which are expressed in terms of common propagators and background superfields.
-Background dependent propagators can be in certain cases exactly found.
-To calculate k\"{a}hlerian effective potential and auxiliary fields' effective potential one can straightforwardly omit all space-time derivatives, moreover, to study k\"{a}hlerian effective potential one can omit {\bf ALL} supercovariant derivatives and treate background superfields as constants until final integration.
-The calculation of chiral effective potential, however, is characterized by some difficulties.
-We will study an approach to it on example of Wess-Zumino model.
+Let us give a few remarks about the method of calculation of the effective potential.
+The best way for it is, of course, is based on the using of background dependent propagators which are expressed in terms of common propagators and background superfields.
+Background dependent propagators can be exactly found in certain cases.
+To calculate k\"{a}hlerian effective potential and auxiliary fields' effective potential one can straightforwardly omit all space-time derivatives, moreover, to study k\"{a}hlerian effective potential one can omit {\bf all} supercovariant derivatives and treat background superfields as constants until final integration.
+The calculation of chiral effective potential, however, is characterized by some peculiarities.
+The best example for it is the Wess-Zumino model -- the simplest superfield theory.
+We will consider it in the next section.